sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 svcat bind mysql --name mysql-binding --secret-name mysql-secret
 ```

  - The binding will be called ``mysql-binding`` and the resulting Kubernetes secret will be called ``mysql-secret``.
+The secret will contain connection details and credentials for the RDS instance (host, username, password ...).
  - Kubernetes secret objects let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
-Putting this information in a secret is safer and more flexible than putting it verbatim in a container.
+Putting this information in a secret is safer and more flexible than putting it verbatim into a container.

 Check the database bindings:

 ```execute
 svcat get bindings
 ```

-The binding creates a secret containing the database's access credentials (host, username, password ...)

 View the secret: